Edmir-Demaj/HopeForCancer/TESTING.md

 ## Code Validation

 ### HTML Validation
-The [W3C Markup Validation Service](https://validator.w3.org/) was used to validate the HTML code used in this project.
-Code was entered manually in Validate by Direct Input field.
+The HTML code used in this project was manually entered into the [W3C Markup Validation Service](https://validator.w3.org/) for validation.
+After the validation process, minor errors and warnings were identified.
+However, they have been addressed and resolved.
+Below are the screenshots of each page along with the corresponding validation results:

 <details><summary>Home page</summary><img src="media/tests/validations/home_page_html.webp"></details>
 <details><summary>About us page</summary><img src="media/tests/validations/about_html_validator.webp"></details>
 <details><summary>Cancer Info page</summary><img src="media/tests/validations/info_validation.webp"></details>